johncarlomaula/john-carlo.github.io/project5_telco.md

 Thus, I decided to improve the model in two different ways:

-**Method 1:** Changing the probability threshold to the optimal cutoff.
+1. Changing the probability threshold of classification to maximize sensitivity and specificity.
-**Method 2:** Bootstrapping to achieve a 50% churning prevalence in the dataset.
+2. Bootstrapping samples to achieve a balanced dataset (i.e. 50% prevalence in churning).

-The methodology can be summarized in the image below.

 <img src="images/project5_images/methodology.png?_raw=true"/>